Moses H. Cone Memorial Hospital

 The Moses H. Cone Memorial Hospital, also known as Moses Cone Hospital, is a 517-bed tertiary care facility located in Greensboro, North Carolina.
 The hospital opened in 1953 on North Elm Street as a 310-bed community hospital.
 Moses Cone Hospital is the central facility of Cone Health, a network of medical care facilities serving Guilford County and surrounding areas.
-As of 2019, its president is Preston Hammock.
+As of 2023, Preston Hammock serves as regional president for the Greensboro market which includes Moses Cone Hospital.

 Moses Cone Hospital is the largest hospital in its four county region (Alamance, Guilford, Randolph, and Rockingham counties).
 The hospital is a designated Level II Trauma Center.